Are you prepared for a food emergency? If you’re not, you may need to rethink your preparedness priorities.

-Most Americans have probably never considered the possibility of a widespread food famine hitting this country.
-For most people, the very mention of a famine seems ridiculous, something that could never happen here in America.
+If you’re like most Americans, you’ve probably never considered the possibility of a widespread food famine hitting this country.
+For most people, the very mention of famine seems ridiculous, something that could never happen here in America.

-Everyday millions of Americans walk through their local supermarkets filling their baskets with enough food to make it through the week.
-Sadly, 99% of these people have never even considered grabbing a couple extra cans of food; they make their way through the store blissfully unaware how the whole system is built on a house of cards that’s just waiting to collapse.
+Every day millions of Americans walk into their local supermarket, filling their baskets with only enough food to make it through the week.
+But, sadly, most people have never even thought about grabbing a couple of extra cans of food while at the store — you know, just in case something terrible happens!
+Instead, they stroll through the store, blissfully unaware that the whole system is built on a house of cards, a house just waiting to collapse.

-I think most of these people believe the back of their local grocery store is filled with pallets upon pallets of food.
-In fact, I often hear people asking the stocker, if they can “go take a look in the back” to see if they have more of a product that’s not out on the shelf.
-While your parent’s grocery stores may have worked like that, today’s superstores bear very little resemblance to their past counterparts.
+Most of these people believe the back of their local grocery store is filled with pallets upon pallets of food.
+In fact, I often hear people asking the store clerk if they can, “go take a look in the back” to see if they have more of a product that’s not out on the shelf.
+But, unfortunately, while your parent’s grocery stores may have worked like that, today’s superstores have very little resemblance to their past counterparts.

 The Illusion of Food

-Modern day grocery stores operate on what’s known as just-in-time food delivery systems.
-Very little product is actually stocked at the physical store.
+Modern-day grocery stores operate on what’s known as just-in-time food delivery systems.
+As a result, very little product is actually stocked at the physical store.
 In fact, the backs of these stores are often only big enough to process what’s coming in on the trucks.
-That means what you see on the shelves, is what’s available.
+That means what you see on the shelves is what’s available.

 To stay profitable, today’s grocery stores have about a 3-day supply of food on hand at all times.
-They use complex delivery systems monitor, track and reorder products on an as needed basis.
+They use complex delivery systems to monitor, track and reorder products as needed.
 While these systems have allowed big box stores like Walmart to thrive and take over the entire industry, they have left the average American incredibly vulnerable to even the slightest disruption in the food distribution system.

-For over 6 months now, it’s become almost impossible to find ammunition in this country.
-While you can find some off calibers, the popular ones are gone and their not coming back anytime soon.
+For years now, it’s become almost impossible to find certain types of ammunition in this country.
+While you can find some off calibers, the popular ones are still hard to find and they are not coming back anytime soon.

 People are literally waiting for hours in lines, hoping to be at the store when the delivery truck comes in.
 What’s most freighting about this situation is the fact that the people buying the ammo are still a very small minority of the country.
-Most Americans are not gun owners, and even among gun owners very few realize there’s even a problem until they go to buy some new ammo.
+Most Americans are not gun owners, and even among gun owners, very few realize there’s even a problem until they buy new ammo.

 There will be Riots on the Streets!

-During a major food crisis situation, areas that have a high population density will be the hardest hit.
+During a major food crisis, areas with a high population density will be the hardest hit.
 These areas rely on a constant flow of goods that must be shipped in on a regular basis.
-Once the supply lines stop, these areas cannot possibly fulfill people’s basic food and water requirements.
+Once the supply lines stop, these areas cannot fulfill people’s basic food and water requirements.